 266 The Two Wallets.
 Men are born with two bags; one in front carrying neighbor’s faults and one behind carrying their own faults.

 267 The Shepherd and the Wolf.
 (A Wolf raised as a Dog secretly continued to behave as a Wolf.)
 Not linked yet

 268 The Caterpillar and the Snake.
 (A Caterpillar stretches and breaks trying to be as long as a Snake.)
 Not linked yet

 269 The Wild Boar, the Horse, and the Hunter.
 If you allow men to use you for your own purposes, they will use you for theirs.
 A horse lets a rider mount to chase a stag.
 The rider keeps the horse.

 271 Winter and Spring.
+(Winter claims to be best by keeping men together; Spring disagrees.)
 Not linked yet

 272 Man and Flea.
 A Flea begged for his life after biting a man.
 No argument the Flea used could be enough to sway the man from killing the evil Flea.